nilclass/jlctl/README.md

 ## Usage

 `jlctl` needs access to the serial port of the jumperless.
-By default `/dev/ttyACM0` is chosen.
+By default it will try to find the port itself.
-Use the global `-p <port>` option to use a different serial port.
+If that fails, or if you want to restrict `jlctl` to a specific serial port, use the `--port <port>` option.

 ### Help